The glory days

 Some companies will prioritise applications from candidates that have invested time to attend certain events or training programs run by the company.
 Others think about it a bit more innovatively.

 The best way to introduce positive friction

-At Forage, our clients bring to surface high-intent candidates that are upskilled on their specific work environment and ready to hit the ground running from day one.
-They do this by creating open-access (and free of charge) virtual work experience programs that simulate what it’s like to work in a specific team at their company, like BCG’s Strategy Consulting virtual experience program.
+At Forage, our clients bring to surface high-intent candidates that are preskilled on their specific work environment and ready to hit the ground running from day one.
+They do this by creating open-access (and free of charge) virtual job simulations that showcase what it’s like to work in a specific team at their company, like BCG’s Strategy Consulting program.
 Individuals participate in these programs and immediately understand what it really means to be a Strategy Consultant at a place like BCG - illustrating to them what skills they need to be a success, while also helping them gain those skills.

 The magic comes from the fact that companies can see who has participated in their programs (if the candidate has elected to share their information, of course, which in most cases they do).
-From this, they can see who has voluntarily decided to invest 6 to 10 hours of their time, on top of university and part-time work commitments, to learn more about them specifically.
+From this, they can see who has voluntarily decided to invest 6 to 10 hours of their time, on top of college and part-time work commitments, to learn more about them specifically.
 Some companies will cross-reference their applicants to see which of them have taken part in their programs.
-Others will include a question asking if they’ve completed a program in the application process itself.
+Others like our Big Four partners will include a question asking if they’ve completed a program in the application process itself.
 Either way, it’s an immediate gauge on genuine candidate intent - and that’s invaluable.

 What are you waiting for?

 Without ‘positive friction’ like this embedded in the application process, recruiters will continue to struggle to solve the proliferation of job applications and lose time with low-intent candidates.

 And creating this type of ‘positive friction’ not only benefits you, the company, but also benefits the candidates and generates immediate, far-reaching goodwill - it’s a win-win.